Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 &nbsp;

-## level 10
+## level 12

-> Please perform the following:
+> Please perform the following:\
+> Place the value stored at 0x404000 into rax
 >
-> 1. Place the value stored at 0x404000 into rax
-> 2. Increment the value stored at the address 0x404000 by 0x1337&#x20;
+> Make sure the value in rax is the original value stored at 0x404000.
 >
-> Make sure the value in rax is the original value stored at 0x404000 and make sure that \[0x404000] now has the incremented value.

-Before we attempt to solve this level, we must understand the concept of [derefencing](https://www.cs.uaf.edu/2006/fall/cs301/lecture/10\_02\_pointer.html).
+> We will now set the following in preparation for your code:\
+> [0x404000] = 0x1e0d94

 ### Dereferencing